Laura Paler

 I am a Co-Director of the Democratic Erosion Consortium (DEC), a global network of researchers, students, policymakers, and practitioners working to understand and counter democratic erosion through evidence-based approaches.
 I am also a member of the Evidence in Governance and Politics (EGAP) network and a co-convener of the Northeast Workshop in Empirical Political Science (NEWEPS).

 Previously, I was an assistant professor at the University of Pittsburgh; a fellow at the Niehaus Center for Globalization and Governance at Princeton University; and a postdoctoral fellow at the Center for Global Development in Washington, DC.
-I earned my Ph.D. in political science from Columbia University.
+I received my Ph.D. in political science from Columbia University.